 - fill out necessary forms and lodge them with government offices or the courts

 - undertake company, business name, bankruptcy and other searches

 - assist with the preparation of briefing papers for use by barristers when a solicitor's client has to go to court

-- assist clients by providing information about legal processes
+- assist clients by providing information about legal processes and statutory information

 - assist prosecution or defence lawyers in court and arrange for the attendance of witnesses at court

 - assist barristers and senior counsel with case management.

 A settlement clerk performs specialised administration work associated with real estate settlements.